hkuangela/comp2113_survival_island/README.md

 6. The amount of *Gather*ed in each location
 7. Number of *Food*
 8. Number of *Wood*
+Since the status of the player will be changed during the whole whole.

-These datas are saved in strength struct, which are static.
-This means the memory will be allocated, declared and released once the data is out of scope.
+Although these datas are saved in strength static struct, the status of the player will be changed and map will be generated a new one under the player's command.
+This means the the this data will be stored in a dynamic array.
+Once the data is out of scope, the memory will be allocated, declared and released.
 The player can save the games progress in the external text file permanently until they save the new progress in the same username.

-Only one array is stored as dynamic memory.
-The heights of the distress signal are stored in a 1-D double array.

 ### 3.4.
 File input/output